Updated April 2025 — UK & London Rates

 Know Your Numbers

-Understanding exactly what is and isn't covered ensures your project budget is accurate from day one.
+Understanding what is and is not covered ensures your project budget is accurate from day one.
+Furthermore, knowing what to budget separately helps avoid surprises once work starts.

 ✅ Included in Estimates